Harmannz/Datamining-Playground/Sobel Edge Dectection/README.md

 # Sobel Edge Dectection
 Performs the Sobel Edge Dectection algorithm to any image

+### Look at the examples to see what the Sobel Edge Dectection outputs

 ## Jars
 Go to the jars directory and run the jar files